 How To Make Broccoli Spinach Soup

-The recipe uses both the broccoli florets and stems.
+The recipe uses both the broccoli florets and stems truly maximizing its potential.

 After sautéing the onions and garlic, I simmered the stems, potatoes and some of the florets in a combination of water and vegetable stock.

-I stirred in the spinach to wilt just as the veggies became tender.
+I stirred in the spinach to wilt it just as the veggies became tender.

 While the pot was on the stove, I roasted the remaining florets along with torn pieces of sourdough bread until both were golden brown at the edges.